 We love the winter.
 This is when Toys of Eros shines.
 We can really talk to you, and advise you with your shopping.
 Often you’re alone in the store, and get our undivided attention.
 You can ask all those embarrassing questions you don’t want to ask in front of 50 strangers.
-You can touch and turn on everything in the store, and we have time to explain everything.
-And all the merchandise in our store, store, (and most other stores,) are always on sale in the winter.
+You can touch and turn on everything in the store and we have time to explain everything.
+And most of the merchandise in our store (and most other stores) is always on sale in the winter.

 In the winter, you experience Provincetown as a local.
-It transforms into the fishing village and artist colony of 70 years ago.
+The town transforms into the fishing village and artist colony of 70 years ago.

 CAPE COLD : The Quiet Joys of Winter on Cape Cod, When the Hearths are as Warm as the Beach in July.